spawnmarvel/azure-ansibel/6-apache/readme.md

 Congratulations!
 You have successfully enabled HTTPS on https://vm-uksqa13.uksouth.cloudapp.azure.com

-# Apache did all the updates?
+# Apache did all the updates to correct config file and did a backup also.

 cd /etc/apache2/sites-available
 ls